iamtash/iamtash.github.io/_posts/2019-07-14-coffee_lovers_only_sip_with_caution.markdown

 redirect "/cups/#{@cup.id}"
 ```

-And there you have it, a valid ActiveRecord Cup instance, persisted to the database, poised for the user to edit or delete if they so please.
+And there you have it, a valid ActiveRecord Cup object, persisted to the database, poised for the user to edit or delete if they so please.